Dakuider/Eallfedem/Campaign/Session2.md

     - greets the party heartily and asks if they like Lillied's new wall art
       - gestures at the wanted posters of Rivas

-- 2d4 guards tail party into town
+- 2d4 rogue guards tail party into town
   - roll their stealth to contest party's passive perception or perception check if they look
   - Devden will roll perception regardless because of his nervous disposition
   - guards will try to confront party to arrest Rivas